top of page

 Spear Spring Farm is working hard to support the local food movement.
 We want to help people eat healthier and tastier food that is grown in harmony with the land that provides for us.
 We believe that being a farmer is a noble calling - we feed people.
 But the agricultural population across the country is aging, our food systems are systematically failing in shockingly predictable ways and the repercussions are felt across all areas of of the country - from the cost of wheat, to the recalls on contaminated produce and meat.
 People will only have the option of eating affordable, responsibly grown, healthy food if local diversified farmers can make a living wage, save for retirement, and help send their kids to college.
 We are striving to be a model for an economically AND environmentally sustainable farm.

 Join us in our mission!
-Sign up for our weekly CSA program.
+Sign up for our CSA program.
 Visit our farm stand, buy what you like and feel good knowing that your dollars spent locally will also go to support LOCAL jobs, other local businesses and will help strengthen not only a food system you can trust, but our local economy across all facets of commerce.
 We also support other local farms and food producers - they’re part of the movement too!
-Tell your friends to join in...
+Tell your friends to join!
 When responsible and sustainable farmers thrive, everybody eats well!

 0720181214_edited.jpg